Understanding Battery Cases in West Palm Beach

 Simple Battery, under Florida State law, is the intentional touching or striking of another person or intentionally causing bodily harm to another individual.

-Differences Between Assault & Battery Charges in Florida
+Differences Between Assault & Battery Charges in West Palm Beach

 Simple Assault – Simple assault is intentionally of unlawfully threatening violence upon another person, either by word or act.
 Simple Assault requires that a person has the ability to carry out the threat of violence at the time the threat is made.
 A conviction for Simple Assault does not require any actual harm to the alleged victim.